rizdiaprilian/MLZoomcamp_2022/README.md

 - Bringing machine learning from notebooks to services and applications with Flask.
 - Dependency management with pipenv.
 - Package Flask applications with machine learning models and their dependencies with Docker.
+- More interactive model serving with FastAPI.

 More to be updated soon.

-2023 Update: The section "Production with BentoML" has been removed from the source repository.
+> 2023 Update: The section "Production with BentoML" has been removed from the source repository.
 However, you can explore my work utilizing BentoML on [this directory](https://github.com/rizdiaprilian/MLZoomcamp_2022/tree/master/07_Production_BentoML)